zhiyuan-yang/MILE/README.md

 All the experiments will save their results in the dedicated subfolder of the `results/` folder.
 The results contain:

-- the configuration file used for the experiment
+- The `config.yaml` configuration file used for the experiment
+- The trained deep ensemble models within the `warmstart/` folder
-- the posterior samples of the model
+- The posterior samples of the model in the `samples/` folder
-- metrics and diagnostics computed during training
+- Metrics, diagnostics and training logs
-- `.html` report with some useful visualizations, diagnostics and metrics
+- `report.html` with some useful visualizations, diagnostics and metrics

 ### Aggregation & Visualization for the Publication